Restricted Spatial Regression Methods: Implications for Inference: Consequences of Orthogonal Smoothing

+As a practical matter, the conditions set forth in \cref{thm:Thm2} will often be met.
+To see this, consider that spatial regression models, including RSR models, are typically used in settings in which the $\X \betas$ in the NS model does not explain nearly all the variability in $\Y$ (i.e., when $E \left[ \sigma_{\epsilon}^{NS} | \Y \right]$ is not nearly zero).
+Spatial confounding is thought to be problematic in settings where $r$ is ``small" for traditional spatial regression models (see e.g., \citealt{Reich} and \citealt{Hodges2}). ``Small" is usually taken to mean substantially less than $1$ (see e.g., \citealt{Reich} and \citealt{Prates} who consider values of $r= .1$ and $.2$ respectively).
+This corresponds to situations where there is residual spatial dependence unexplained by $\X$ (and hence larger $E \left[ \sigma_{\epsilon}^{NS} | \Y \right]$ ).
+The better a RSR model is at explaining this residual spatial dependence, the smaller $\textrm{E}(r| \Y)$ will be.
+Finally, in the literature, $E[ {\s} ]$ ranges in value from $1$ \citep[see e.g.,][]{Hodges2} to $1,000$ \citep[see e.g.,][]{Hughes}.
+Thus, the conditions in \cref{thm:Thm2} will typically be satisfied for prominent examples of RSR models.

-Interestingly, the work in \citet{Hanks} is often reported as illustrating that RSR methods can have elevated Type-S error rates \textit{under model misspecification} \citep{Prates,page2017estimation}.
-Yet, \cref{thm:Thm2} suggests that RSR models will always have elevated Type-S error rates, even in the absence of model misspecification.
+\cref{thm:Thm2} offers the first fully rigorous proof detailing the bounds on the variance of the marginal posterior distribution of $\betas$ for RSR models.
+Working in a geostatistical setting with an empirical Bayesian analysis, \citet{Hanks} stated without proof that the inequality related to posterior variances in \cref{thm:Thm2} should hold for a particular RSR model.
+However, perhaps because of the difference in settings, this observation has not been perceived as contradicting the expectations for the more commonly studied RHZ and HH models, which are precisely the opposite.
+Interestingly, the work in \citet{Hanks} is often reported as illustrating that RSR methods can have elevated Type-S error rates \textit{under model misspecification} \citep{Prates,page2017estimation}. \citet{Prates} further noted that these elevated Type-S error rates were exacerbated in settings in which $r$ is small.
+Yet, \cref{thm:Thm2} suggests that RSR models will have elevated Type-S error rates in the absence of model misspecification.
 In a frequentist setting, the OLS estimators would be normally distributed and an ordering of variance with the same mean would suggest that the $100 (1- \alpha)\%$ confidence intervals would be nested (with the interval of the distribution with less variance completely contained in the other).
 In that setting, \cref{thm:Thm2} would indicate that any RSR model would have higher rates of Type I error and lower rates of Type II error than the non-spatial model.
-Since the non-spatial model yields estimators with sampling distributions whose coverage probability matches the nominal coverage probability, this indicates that the RSR coverage probability would always be less than the nominal coverage probability.
+Since the non-spatial model yields estimators with sampling distributions whose coverage probability matches the nominal coverage probability, this indicates that the RSR coverage probability would always be less than the nominal coverage probability under the conditions of \cref{thm:Thm2}.
 Hence, \cref{thm:Thm2} would explain the elevated levels of Type-S error observed for RSR models, and it would mean these elevated levels could exist even without model misspecification.

 In Bayesian analysis, when inference on regression coefficients is of primary interest, practitioners typically utilize an equal-tail credible interval.
 This is especially true in settings like those of this paper where improper priors preclude the use of Bayes factors.
 Because the marginal posterior distribution $f(\betas | \Y)$ is not normal for any of the models discussed, the variance ordering in \cref{thm:Thm2} need not necessarily indicate a relationship between the credible intervals.